Observational Evidence for Primordial Black Holes: A Positivist Perspective

-While merging rates indicate the PBH abundance, the mass distribution of the coalescences indicates the PBH mass function and therefore provides an important probe of the scenario.
 Because the sensitivity of the detectors depends on frequency, they are more able to detect mergers with large chirp masses, even if these are less frequent than solar-mass mergers.
-In order to predict the observed mass distribution, one must therefore multiply the merging rates by the volume probed, which is fixed by the detector range: \be R_{\rm det} \approx \frac{ \sqrt{5} }{ 24 }\. \frac{ ( G\mspace{1mu}\Mcal\. c^{3} )^{5/6} } { \pi^{2/3} }\, \frac{ 1 }{ 2.26 } \left[ \int_{f_{\rm min}}^{f_{\rm max}}\. \frac{ f^{-\alpha } }{ S_{h}( f ) } \right]^{1/2} \, , \ee where $\Mcal$ is the binary chirp mass, $f_{\rm min} = 50\,$Hz is the minimum frequency used in the search, $f_{\rm max}$ is the smaller of the maximal search frequency ($\sim 4000\,$Hz) and the merger frequency (estimated as twice the innermost stable circular orbit (ISCO) frequency $f_{\rm ISCO} = 4400\,(\.\Msun / ( m_{1} + m_{2} )\,{\rm Hz}$), and $S_{h}( f )$ is the spectral density of the detector noise.
+In order to predict the observed mass distribution, one must therefore multiply the merging rates by the volume probed, which is fixed by the detector range:

+where $\Mcal$ is the binary chirp mass, $f_{\rm min} = 50\,$Hz is the minimum frequency used in the search, $f_{\rm max}$ is the smaller of the maximal search frequency ($\sim 4000\,$Hz) and the merger frequency [estimated as twice the innermost stable circular orbit (ISCO) frequency $f_{\rm ISCO} = 4400\.\Msun / ( m_{1} + m_{2} )\,{\rm Hz}$], and $S_{h}( f )$ is the spectral density of the detector noise.
 The exponent $\alpha$ is $7/3$ in the post-Newtonian limit up to the ISCO frequency and $2 / 3$ during the merging phase.
 For distant sources, one includes the redshift of the GW signal by replacing the source-frame chirp mass $\Mcal$ with $\Mcal\,( 1 + z )$ and adapting the probed frequency range.
 Another, more precise, method used in Ref.~\cite{Escriva:2022bwe} is to multiply the merger rates by the volume-time sensitivity $\langle VT \rangle$, computed by the LVK collaboration by injecting sets of waveform into the data, marginalised over all possible inclinations, sky locations, luminosity distances, spins etc.